 - Miliaria rubra is caused by obstruction of the eccrine duct within the epidermis.
 It is the most prevalent form of miliaria and is characterized by 2-4 mm erythematous and uniform papules or papulovesicles with background erythema.

 - Miliaria pustulosa is a variant of miliaria rubra that occurs when pustules form and may indicate superimposed infection.

 - Miliaria profunda results from deeper obstruction of the sweat duct at the dermal-epidermal junction.
 It presents as skin-colored papules with possible associated hypohidrosis or anhidrosis.

-Miliaria rubra has been reported to occur in newborns with type 1 pseudohypoaldosteronism.
+Miliaria rubra has been reported to occur in newborns with type 1 pseudohypoaldosteronism, a condition caused by defective transepithelial sodium transport resulting in inflammation of eccrine glands from excessive salt exposure.
 This typically resolves upon stabilization of disease.